#32 | Purgatory Taught by Jesus in a Parable

 Our Roadmap for this installment is as follows:

 • Our thesis is that Jesus teaches the doctrine of Purgatory quite clearly, despite the fact that many people miss it, including myself.
 I must thank Dr. Brant Pitre for pointing this out in his video, Purgatory in the Bible.
-We will show this by:
+We will obviously show this by diving into Christ’s words.
+But first, we’ll provide some important context for Purgatory that I think will be helpful for this and future installments.
+We’ll do this by:

-• First, providing a brief definition of Purgatory (leaving many of the details for future installments); then
+• First, providing a brief definition of Purgatory (leaving various details for future installments); then

-• Describing the human soul, and how it becomes impure; then
+• Describing the human soul, and how it becomes “impure” through sin; then

-• Explaining that sin results in both eternal and temporal punishments; then
+• Explaining how sin results in both eternal and temporal punishment; then

-• Showing how God uses temporary punishment to purify us of our forgiven sins and grow us in virtue; then
+• Showing how God exercises temporal punishment on His children to purify us of our sins and grow us in virtue (both in this life, and if necessary in Purgatory); then

 • Providing a practical analogy to illustrate the common sense of Purgatory, what I call my “Punching a Hole in the Wall” story; and finally

-• Reading Jesus’s words recorded in Luke 12:41-48, and explaining how they clearly indicate something very much like the Catholic doctrine of Purgatory.
+• Reading Jesus’s Parable of the Faithful and Unfaithful Servants, recorded in Luke 12:41-48, and explaining how it clearly indicates something very much like the Catholic doctrine of Purgatory.

 What is Purgatory?
 A Brief Definition